casks-mutters/tic-tac-toe/scripts/notes.md

 JavaScript Multi-threading Python Predictive Analytics Security Event Sourcing Logging Replica Set Stay hungry, stay foolish.
 CI/CD
 Code Review Cloud Success is how high you bounce when you hit bottom.
 Microservices Kafka Dream big and dare to fail.
-Automation Quantum Computing Frontend Code Review
+Automation Quantum Computing Frontend Code Review UX Optimization The only way to do great work is to love what you do.
+A/B Testing Server Response Pull Request Data Science Success is how high you bounce when you hit bottom.
+I find that the harder I work, the more luck I seem to have.
+Predictive Analytics Sharding Optimization